mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

     ![consoleapp190.png](./images/11-edit-compile-debug/consoleapp190.png)

-18. Right-click on the project in Solution Explorer and select `Open Folder` in File Explorer`.
+18. Right-click on the project in Solution Explorer and select `Open Folder in File Explorer`.

     ![consoleapp200.png](./images/11-edit-compile-debug/consoleapp200.png)

 19. We need to edit the `NPC.yourname.QuickCycle.Contract.csproj` C# project file to remove the post-post-build step.
-Right-click on the C# project file and open it with a text editor other the Visual Studio (e.g. Notepad or Visual Studio Code).
+Right-click on the C# project file and open it with a text editor other than Visual Studio (e.g. Notepad or Visual Studio Code).

     ![consoleapp210.png](./images/11-edit-compile-debug/consoleapp210.png)

 20. Scroll down to the bottom of the C# project file.
-Select the following lines and click `Delete` or `Backspace` to remove these lines from the C# project file.
+Select the following lines and press `Delete` or `Backspace` to remove these lines from the C# project file.

     ```xml
     <Target Name="AfterBuild">